dClimate/dClimate-Zarr-Client/README.md

 # dClimate-Zarr-Client
 Retrieve zarrs stored on IPLD.
 Currently, primary use is to handle ipfs / geographic operations for use in a [Flask API](https://github.com/dClimate/dClimate-Zarr-API).

-Uses [ipldstore](https://github.com/dClimate/ipldstore) to actually access zarrs, then provides filtering and aggregation functionality to these zarrs using `xarray`.
+Uses [ipldstore](https://github.com/dClimate/ipldstore) to actually access zarrs, then provides filtering and aggregation functionality to these zarrs using `xarray` native methods wherever possible.
+Filtering and aggregation are packaged into a minimal number of convenience functions optimized for flexbility and performance.

+A limit is imposed on the total number of points users can request to prevent overwhelming the API.
+This limit can be manually overridden in exceptional cases.

 The main entrypoint to the repo's code is `dclimate_zarr_client.client.geo_temporal_query`